Aphosis/manabase/README.md

 Examples:

-- `producer { 0, 3 }` would match all lands producing at least three of your
+- `producer { 0, 3 }` would match all cards producing at least three of your
   colors, without excluding other colors.
 - `reference { 0, 1 } & fetch` would match fetch lands producing at least one
   of your colors, without excluding other colors.